by Gina, Steppes of Faith

 Jesus speaks only three more times before His death.

 It was a feeling He had never known before.
-He and the Father had never been separated, and since Jesus is a part of the trinity of God, it must have felt like His soul was splitting in two.
-I can only imagine the agony and sadness He felt at that moment, and I pray I never do.
+Jesus and the Father were separated for the first time.
+And since Jesus is a part of the trinity of God, it must have felt like His soul was splitting in two.
+I can only imagine the agony and sadness He felt at that moment, which I can’t.

-“It is finished.”
-This is the last thing Jesus said once His job was done and it was time to go home.
+This is the last thing Jesus said before He went home to heaven.
 He bowed His head and let His spirit leave His body to return to heaven, which proves what He said in John 10:17-18 where He said no one could take His life from Him except Him.
 By saying these words, Jesus was conveying that He had fulfilled His religious obligation and the entire work of redemption was complete.